parse-community/docs/_includes/parse-server/file-adapters.md

 If you are using `Mongo` and don't need file encryption, there are no additional steps needed to use the `GridStoreAdapter`.
 If you'd like to enable file encryption follow these instructions to configure Parse Server to use `GridStoreAdapter` with file encryption.

-***Notice: If you are coming from an older version of Parse Server versions <= 4.2.0, you should remove `fileKey` from your configurations as it is not being used anyways since legacy parse.com. `fileKey` has been repurposed for file encryption.***

-### Set up file encryption (available in parse-server 4.3.0+)
+### Set up file encryption
+File encryption is available in parse-server 4.4.0+.
 The `GridStoreAdapter` can encrypt files at rest in `Mongo` using AES256-GCM, allowing the adapter to detect if files are tampered with.

 To use, simply do any of the following:
-- Use the environment variable `PARSE_SERVER_FILE_KEY`
+- Use the environment variable `PARSE_SERVER_ENCRYPTION_KEY`
-- Pass in --fileKey in the command line when starting your server
+- Pass in --encryptionKey in the command line when starting your server
-- Initialize ParseServer with `fileKey="Your file encryptionKey"`.
+- Initialize ParseServer with `encryptionKey="Your file encryptionKey"`.

 An example starting your Parse Server in `index.js` is below: